happner/tracey/Readme.md

 JOB TYPES:
 ----------

-##perormance tracker:
+##performance tracker:
+*this is an internal module, and can be found in [/lib/job_types]()*

-Out-of-the-box, Tracey comes with a performance_tracker job type, the performance_tracker injects a special test runner into the repo, the test runner will run all the tests in the repos test folder by default, or it can be configured to run certain tests.
+The performance_tracker injects a special test runner into the repo, [happner-serial-mocha](https://github.com/happner/happner-serial-mocha) is injected into the cloned app's dependancies, and then the [tracey-test-runner](https://github.com/happner/tracey/blob/master/tracey-test-runner.js) script is pushed to the cloned root, the test runner will run all the tests in the repos test folder by default, or it can be configured to run certain tests.
 Each test suite is loaded into its own process and is run separately.
 Only 1 test suite is run at a time, and tracey only runs 1 job at a time - thus the performance tracker can collect metrics about test durations that are fairly uncluttered by other things occuring in parallel.
 Special thanks to [Vadim Demedes](https://github.com/vdemedes) - as we based this job_type on [Trevor](https://github.com/vadimdemedes/trevor).
 Performance metrics are sent to a statsd server, where they can be analysed using graphite.
 This is all done via the [test-metrics](https://github.com/happner/test-metrics) project.

 ###uses docker